I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 How does it work?
 What do I have to do in sessions?

 Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
 We tailor our therapeutic approach to your specific needs.
-Our therapists are trained in a variety of theories and modalities to address many mental health issues.
-All of our therapists are trained to help provide you with actionable coping skills to help reduce symptoms of anxiety and depression.
+I am trained in a variety of theories and modalities to address many mental health issues and will be able to help provide you with actionable coping skills to help reduce symptoms of anxiety and depression.

 How long will it take?